corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

 title: Write contracts
 ---

 Contracts in the Corda 5 Developer Preview work in the same way as they did in Corda 4.
 In the context of a CorDapp, contracts define rules that are used to verify transaction inputs and outputs.
-A CorDapp can have one more contracts, and each contract defines rules for one or more states.
+A CorDapp can have more than one contract, and each contract defines rules for one or more states.
 The goal of a contract is to ensure that input and output states in transactions are valid and to prevent invalid transactions.
-All parties wishing to transact in a network must run the contract for any transaction they’re a party to, verifying that the transaction is valid.
+All parties wishing to transact in a network must run the same contract(s) for any transaction they’re a party to, verifying that the transaction is valid.

 Contract files implement the contract interface, containing the `verify` method.
 The `verify` method takes transactions as input and evaluates them against rules defined as a `requireThat` element.
 Contract execution is deterministic, and transaction acceptance is based on the transaction’s contents alone.